Foezjie/imp/docs/sphinx/source/quickstart.rst

    mkdir libs
    touch main.cf

-The configuration file defines that the library with modules is stored in ``libs`` and when the configuration model is compiled, the imp-agent export plugin needs to be called.
-Additionally the compiler will look for a file called ``main.cf`` to start the compilation from.
+The configuration file defines that re-usable modules are stored in ``libs`` and when the configuration model is compiled, the imp-agent export plug-in needs to be called.

+The IMP compiler looks for a file called ``main.cf`` to start the compilation from.
+The last line, creates an empty file.

 In the next section we will re-use existing modules to deploy our LAMP stack.

 Re-use existing modules
 =======================

-At github many modules are already hosted that provide at least a meta-model with configuration concepts and often an implementation for one or more operating systems.
+At github many modules are already hosted that provide a meta-model with configuration concepts and often an implementation for one or more operating systems.
 Our modules are available in the https://github.com/bartv/imp-* repositories.